Imbi the Girl

-Imbi the girl (styled as imbi the girl) is an Australian singer-songwriter, rapper and poet who was born and raised in Sydney.
+Imbar Amira Nassi, known as Imbi the Girl (styled as imbi the girl), is an Australian singer-songwriter, rapper and poet who was born and raised in Sydney.

 Career

 In June 2017, imbi the girl's debut single "acidic" was released which was soon followed by the release of "V.I.P." in September.

 imbi the girl is listed as a feature artist on Esoterik's 2018 single "Wide Awake", part of his EP My Astral Plane which was nominated for the 2018 ARIA Award for Best Urban Release.

 In April 2018, imbi the girl was announced as a winner of the Triple J Unearthed and NIDA competition that saw students direct and produce a music video which was premiered on the television show rage later in the year.

 imbi the girl's debut EP, for me, was released in September 2018, shortly after the release of their third single "swell".
 They describe the EP as "a small taste of the goodness that is yet to come."

 In May 2019, imbi the girl travelled to London after being chosen by APRA AMCOS to take part in SongHubs, which aims to connect local and international songwriters.

 In October 2019, imbi the girl was nominated for Live Voice of the Year (NSW) at the National Live Music Awards.